Just Keep Swimming Reading

 Written By Elle Haigh

-Some lessons feel a bit like swimming in the sea.
+Some lessons can feel a bit like swimming in the sea...
 Letters are tricky, words get jumbled, and even simple sentences can feel impossible.
-Every attempt matters.
-Every misread word, every mixed up letter, every hesitant sentence is a step forward.
+But every attempt matters.
+Every stumble, every misread word, every mixed-up letter, every hesitant sentence is actually a step forward.
 Children may not notice their progress in the moment, but looking back, the change is astonishing.
 Those small wins - the first word read confidently, the first neat letter formed without help are proof that persistence pays off.

 Parents, notice the effort as well as the result.
 Celebrate the persistence, the determination, the small victories.
 Encourage them, cheer them on, and most of all, help them enjoy the journey.
-Because when children keep reading, keep trying, and keep believing in themselves, that is the real win.
+Because when children keep reading, keep trying, and keep believing in themselves, that’s the real success.